ricardoquesada/bluepad32/docs/pair_ds3.md

 The DUALSHOCK3 gamepad does not implement the entire Bluetooth stack.
 It requires "manual pairing" in order to work.

-## Only vlaid for Bluepad32 v3.5 or newer
+## Only valid for Bluepad32 v3.5 or newer

 DS3 support is enabled by default.
 It is no longer needed to patch Bluepad32.